-The NBA Incubate Initiative strives to encourage and support the development of new and innovative health and social service ministries and organizations by Disciples.
+The NBA Social Entrepreneurship Program strives to encourage and support the development of new and innovative health and social service ministries and organizations by Disciples.
 These ministries, in turn, inform and inspire fellow Disciples throughout our communities and across the life of the church.
 Together, we expand the church's understanding of and capacity for health and social service ministry as part of Christ's work in the world.

-The goal of this initiative is to support and empower new Disciple-related health and social service organizations, projects, and ministries—what we’re also calling social enterprises—to focus on their growth, strengthen their impact, and work toward sustainability.
-“Incubate” represents an environment of support with a menu of resources that the initiative has available to new social enterprises in the early years of their development.
-Those resources vary depending on whether a project is involved in the initiative as a participant or a partner.
+The goal of this Social Entrepreneurship program is to support and empower new Disciple-related health and social service organizations, projects, and ministries—what we’re also calling social enterprises—to focus on their growth, strengthen their impact, and work toward sustainability.

 Ways To Be Involved

-You can engage with the NBA Incubate Initiative as a Participant, Partner, or Consultant.
+You can engage with the NBA Social Entrepreneurship Initiative as a Participant, Partner, or Consultant.

-Those who have attended SENT Seminar/Leadership Academy’s Social Enterprise Track or with whom we are in active conversation about Incubate will be referred to as “participants” for the 12-months following their initial involvement in Incubate.
-During this time, participants will be able to access certain resources from NBA, while also contributing to the spread and development of the Incubate Initiative.
+Those who have attended SENT Seminar/Leadership Academy’s Social Enterprise Track or with whom we are in active conversation about Social Entrepreneurship can be part of NBA's SENT Cohort for the 12-months following their initial involvement in the SENT Seminar.
+During this time, participants will be able to access certain resources from NBA, while also contributing to the spread and development of the Social Entrepreneurship Program.
 Resources include: